RosettaCommons/documentation/RosettaEnzCM.md

 -   a cleaned pdb for each template
 -   a file containing all catalytic residues for each template
--   an aligned fasta file with all template and target sequences
+-   a file containing aligned sequences of all templates and targets in fasta format

 Setup
 =====